gloria1618/linked-blog-starter-md/publish/REG/Indiv Income Tax Formula/Adjustments.md

 			- 5700 for self only coverage plans
 			- 10,500 for fam coverage plans
 - Moving expenses
-	- only for members of armed forces moving bc military order
+	- only for members of armed forces moving bc military order n permanent chng
-- .5 self-emplmt taxes
+- .5 self-emplmt taxes (this & next 2: not deducted on SchC, instead on front)
 - Self employed health insurance
-- Self employed retirement
+- Contributions to certain self employed retirement plans
 - [[Interest]] withdrawl penalty
 	- amt deposited at bank for LT inv and bank offers high interest rate, withdraw early, instead of high interest - bank returns money at reduced interest
+	- the amt of foreited interest is deductible, doont offset w interest income
 - Alimony paid
 	- only for pmts due to divorce/separation agreements executed on/before 2019
 	- pmts for support of former spouse: